Poisson approximation of Rademacher functionals by the Chen-Stein method and Malliavin calculus: Main results

 and thus, is (up to the constant) of the quality of the classical result

 as discussed in Chapter 1 in \cite{BarHolJan}.
 However, Corollary 7.1 in \cite{PriTor} does lead to a suboptimal result (cf.\ Chapter 7 in \cite{PriTor}). \end{remark}

 We will now turn to suitably shifted discrete stochastic integrals of order $m \geq 2$.
 Here, we will have to fully make use of the generalized product formula in Proposition \ref{Multiplication formula proposition}.
 For a corresponding result on the Poisson approximation of perturbed functionals of general Poisson measures inside a fixed chaos see Theorem 4.10 in \cite{PecPoi}.
+Again, note that the following Theorem \ref{J_m theorem} and Remark \ref{J_2 remark} are related to Theorem 8.2 and Proposition 8.3, respectively, in \cite{PriTor}.

 \begin{theorem} Let $m \geq 2$ be an integer, $F = \E[F] + J_m(f)$ with values in $\N_0$ and $f \in \ell_0^2(\N)^{\circ m}$ fulfilling $\widetilde{(\varphi^{*r-\ell}(f\star_r^\ell f))}\1_{\Delta_{n+m-r-\ell}} \in \ell_0^2(\N)^{\circ n+m-r-\ell}$, for every $r=1, \dotsc, n \wedge m$ and $\ell=0, \dotsc, r-1$.
 Furthermore, let $\Po(\lambda)$ be a Poisson random variable with mean $\lambda > 0$.
 Then,